 Please Note: Outdoor exhibits, natural features, and trails are open every day from dawn to dusk.
-Indoor exhibits, Nature Center staff, and restrooms are available only during our Visitor Hours, which are Saturday and Sunday from 1pm to 6pm.
+Indoor exhibits, Nature Center staff, and restrooms are available only during our Visitor Hours, which are Wednesday through Sunday from 1pm to 5pm.
 Additional restrooms can be found at the Pauline Betz Addie Tennis Center during their regular open hours when the Nature Center is closed.

-*The Nature Center building is currently closed although you may see staff on site for distanced programs, virtual programs, and animal care.
-We plan to reopen on weekends starting May 1st, 2021 and keep our summer hours Sat & Sun 1-6pm through August.
+*The Nature Center building is open for winter hours.
 All programs will still be offered outdoors and the building will be open for restroom access and Naturalist on Duty hours only.

 Don’t miss taking in the beautiful natural areas around Locust Grove Nature Center.
 Please note: trail conditions vary with the seasons and weather.